 Compensatory damages include both economic and non-economic damages.
 Actual expenses, such as medical bills, qualify as economic.
 When it comes to non-economic, it’s a little harder to prove.
 The emotional trauma or physical pain you experience after a dog attack usually doesn’t provide tangible evidence.
 However, records from a medical professional may provide sufficient evidence.

 Under Oklahoma law, you could seek compensation for the resulting compensatory damages:

 - Medical bills: Medical expenses related to the injury, such as physical therapy, surgery, and prescriptions.

 - Emotional distress: Emotional trauma experienced because of the incident, such as stress and fear.
 Psychological diagnoses, including PTSD or anxiety, also qualify for compensation.

 - Physical pain and suffering: Significant or severe physical pain resulting from the injury.

-- Loss of income: Wages you’re unable to earn because the injury prevents you from working.
+- Loss of income: Wages you ca unable to earn because the injury prevents you from working.
 You could also seek compensation for future salary if the injury resulted in a disability.

 - Disfigurement: Permanent scarring or another injury that alters your appearance in some way.

-- Loss of affection or companionship: Compensation sought by an immediate family member for the negative impact the injury had on their relationship with the victim.
+- Loss of affection or companionship: Compensation sought by an immediate family member for the injury’s negative impact on their relationship with the victim.

-If you’re unable to reach a satisfactory settlement with the insurance company, you could pursue a personal injury lawsuit.
+If you cannot reach a satisfactory settlement with the insurance company, you could pursue a personal injury lawsuit.
 In Oklahoma, the owner is responsible for any injury their animal causes, so as long as you were legally on the property, we could build a strong case in your favor.